nsbasic/voltbuilder-user/README.md

 *   You can use the same signing keys as with PhoneGap Build
 *   As with PhoneGap, you do not need to install Xcode, Android Studio or anything else for it to work.
 *   As with PhoneGap, you can use a Windows or Mac computer.
+*   VoltBuilder is designed to be Cordova first.
+Where different than PhoneGap, Cordova specs prevail.
+Friendly messages help with any changes.

 **Project Structure**